Grand Valley State University: Regional centers

-The Detroit Center was established in 2012 when GVSU purchased the Barden Building adjacent to Comerica Park in downtown Detroit, Michigan to house its charter school offices.
+The Detroit Center was established in 2012 when GVSU purchased the Barden Building adjacent to Comerica Park in downtown Detroit to house its charter school offices.
 The center also houses the Southeast Michigan Region of the Michigan Small Business & Technology Development Center, of which GVSU is the supervisor.

 Organization and administration

-Administration

 Grand Valley State University is governed by an eight-member board of trustees, whose members are appointed by the Governor of Michigan and confirmed by the Michigan Senate for terms of eight years.
 This setup is provided for by the constitution of the state of Michigan of 1963.
 Members of the board serve without compensation.
 The board appoints the president of the university, formulates university policies, controls university finances, and acts as the supreme governing body of the institution.
 The president of the university administers the policies of the board of trustees.

-Funding and financial
+Finance

 GVSU's general fund budget is $351 million, of which $275 million is from tuition and $72 million is from state appropriations.
 As of 2019, Grand Valley's amount of university-based student financial aid was $289 million, including $90 million of that in scholarships and grants.
 During the 2013–2014 academic year, full-time dependent students received an average award of $13,276.